Eomm/blog-posts/posts/announcement-fastify-book.md

 Pre-order your copy today and embark on a journey to become a Fastify expert!

-[📖 Pre-order the Accelerating Server-Side Development with Fastify book 📘][book]
+[📖 Pre-order the 'Accelerating Server-Side Development with Fastify' book 📘][book]

 We hope it will serve as a valuable resource for the Fastify community.
 We look forward to hearing your feedback on the book!